Dr. Teeth and the Electric Mayhem: Janice

-Janice is a guitarist and backup singer with a flower child personality.
+Janice is the group's guitarist and backing vocalist with a flower child personality.
 She has blonde hair, big eyelashes and lips, and usually wears a brown hat with a turquoise gem and a feather.
 Though she regularly performed vocals, she actually only sang lead a couple of times on the show.
 She also acted in sketches periodically, most notably as wisecracking Nurse Janice in 'Veterinarian's Hospital', a recurring parody of medical dramas; in the latter role, she dispenses with much of her flower child lingo.
-Her name is an homage to Janis Joplin.
-Janice is the band's lead guitarist and backup singer and she plays left-handed.
+Her name is an homage to Janis Joplin, and she bears a resemblance to Mary Travers of Peter, Paul and Mary.
+Janice plays her guitar left-handed.
 Her favourite guitar is a Gibson Les Paul with cherry sunburst colour scheme.

 Janice was involved with Zoot in the first season of The Muppet Show but paired up with Floyd Pepper at the start of season two.
 Janice was performed by Eren Ozker during the first season of The Muppet Show (without the valley-girl voice), then she was performed by Richard Hunt until his death in 1992.
 Briefly, in The Muppet Show pilot, in the Muppet Meeting Films and in one Season 1 sketch she was performed by Fran Brill.
 Due to the lack of female Muppet performers, Janice has, since Ozker's departure, consistently been played by a man.